ximmao/TransferEntropyBottleneck/README.md

 numpy
 scipy
 pyyaml
+torchdiffeq
 ```

 ### dataset

-Dataset __rotatingMNIST__ and __needle in the haystack__ can be generated via scripts under /dataset/creation_scripts.
+Dataset __rotatingMNIST__, __needle in the haystack__ and __ multi-component sinusoids__ can be generated via scripts under /dataset/creation_scripts.
 Upon successful generation, they need to be put in `dataset/data`.
 You should expect to see the following dir tree

 ```
 dataset